tiko-star/geek-repo/README.md

 # Geek-Course

-# This course is designed for learning purposes!
+# This course is designed for clever students!